 How to Start a Statement of Purpose

-Before starting out, it’s important to brainstorm and decide on your preferred portrayal of yourself.
+Before you start writing, it’s important to brainstorm and decide on your preferred portrayal of yourself.
 Review your future goals (perhaps you want a job in the field?) and explain why the school you’ve chosen is an essential step on your path to achieving it.

 After you’ve brainstormed and written down your ideas, start making a draft of your statement of purpose where you cover your key principles for applying to this school: